avierr/etzel/test/Readme.md

 ````
 Here test is the queuename.
 An entity fetching data from the specific queue is called a worker.
 You can multiple workers working on the same queue.
 The server facilitates load balancing amongst the workers.
-Fetching a message will delete the message from the queue **temporarily**.
+Fetching a message will delete the message from the queue **temporarily**(re-queued after 60 seconds).

 acknowledge(queuename,uid)

-The acknowledge function acknowledges a specific message from the queue.
+To delete it permanently , we use the acknowledge function which deletes/acknowledges a specific message from the queue.
 The arguments required are queuename and the id of the message you want to acknowledge.